Consumer group outs 'Worst Restaurant Meal in America'

-(Reuters) - Calories: 1,320.
+July 2 (Reuters) - Calories: 1,320.
 Trans fats: 33 grams.
 Sodium: 3,700 milligrams.
-All that pushed Long John Silver’s “Big Catch” limited-time only fish platter to win the “Worst Restaurant Meal in America” distinction Tuesday by a U.S. nutrition advocacy group.
+All that pushed Long John Silver’s “Big Catch” fish platter to win the “Worst Restaurant Meal in America” distinction Tuesday by a U.S. nutrition advocacy group.

 CSPI, a consumer-focused nonprofit group that promotes healthier eating, wants the chain to stop using the unhealthy oil and is urging the U.S. Food and Drug Administration to revoke its approval of trans fat-containing partially hydrogenated cooking oils that raise the risk of heart disease.